liruihui/PU-GAN/README.md

 ## Citation

-If PU-Net is useful for your research, please consider citing:
+If PU-GAN is useful for your research, please consider citing:

     @inproceedings{li2019pu,
          title={PU-GAN: a Point Cloud Upsampling Adversarial Network},